yadavsudhir405/my-profile/README.md

-This is react app based on next js using material-ui.
+This is react app using next js.